No More Stale Feedback: Co-Evolving Critics for Open-World Agent Learning: Results

 \section{Results}

 Table~\ref{tab:main_results} presents the main results.
 We organize our analysis around three research questions: \textbf{RQ1} evaluates the overall effectiveness of ECHO on open-world agent benchmarks; \textbf{RQ2} investigates whether failure patterns drift during on-policy learning and whether this drift causes a frozen critic to become stale; and \textbf{RQ3} studies why the proposed saturation-aware reward is beneficial, especially for last-mile improvements near the reward ceiling.
+More detailed experimental results and analyses are provided in Appendix~\ref{sec:appendix_exp}.